qdread/biodiversity-farm2fork-analysis/README.md

 this repo, called `Rutilitybelt_0.0.0.9000.tar.gz`.
 It is installed from source as part of script `00`.
 It can also be installed from source using the command `R CMD INSTALL Rutilitybelt_0.0.0.9000.tar.gz`.

-*last modified by QDR, 16 August 2021*
+*last modified by QDR, 02 February 2022*